 The label has a serial number, "No. 1304", written on the bottom right hand corner, although the number is faint and not easily distinguishable.
-Martin added serial number to his label from about October 1836 to March 1840.
-The known serial numbers cover the range from 1114 to 1304.
-This indicates 191 guitars were made during this period and fits very well with the actual sale figures deduced from the ledger books.
+Martin added serial number to his label from about October 1836 to early 1840.
+The known serial numbers cover the range from 1114 to 1341.
+This indicates 218 guitars were made during this period and fits very well with the actual sale figures deduced from the ledger books.
 This guitar was probably made in August 1839, just after the agency for New York was taken from Ludecus & Wolter and given to John Coupa.

 This guitar is one of the very earliest Martin & Coupa guitars and is also the earliest known example with the fully mature Spanish shape, that Martin used for all their subsequent 12-fret guitars.
 Martin guitars made between 1834 and 1839 were shaped like the Stauffer guitars from Vienna, not surprising since that is where C. F. Martin Sr. learned his trade.
 By the time this guitar was made Martin had dropped the Stauffer shape and embraced the Spanish style of guitar.
-For a brief period between mid- 1839 and very early 1840 Martin made a transitional shape that was no longer Stauffer-shaped but was not quite Spanish shaped.
+For a brief period around mid to late 1839 Martin made a transitional shape that was no longer Stauffer-shaped but was not quite Spanish shaped.
 The easiest way to recognize the transitional Spanish shape is that the bottom is more rounded than the later Spanish models, which have a flatter bottom.